PlatonNeutron/PlatonNeutron/README.md

 ## :man_student: **Who am I ?**

-Hi, I am a Platon Neutron a french software developer and IT student
+Hi, I am Platon Neutron, a french software developer and an IT student

 ## 💻 **My Work**